 We believe that our compensation program continues to strike the appropriate balance between short-term and long-term incentives for our management team.
-Going forward, we remain focused on controlling costs and evaluating responsible and effective ways to maximize retention and stockholder alignment with the goal of ensuring that our compensation decisions align with investor perceptions and expectations.
+Going forward, we remain focused on effective ways to maximize retention and stockholder alignment with the goal of ensuring that our compensation decisions align with investor expectations.
 In that regard, we expect to continue our practice of delivering a significant portion of our executives' overall compensation in the form of long-term equity incentive awards, which we believe are a critical tenet of our pay-for-performance philosophy and align our executives' interests with those of our stockholders.

-The key elements of our executive compensation program are set forth below.
-Note that for 2020, no annual incentives were awarded to our executives.
+The key elements of our executive compensation program for 2022 are set forth below.
 For additional details on the elements of our executive compensation program, see "-Elements of our Executive Compensation Program" below.

-2020 Business Highlights
+2022 Business Highlights